Variable smoothing algorithm for inner-loop-free DC composite optimizations: Abstract

 \section{Abstract}

 We propose a variable smoothing algorithm for minimizing a nonsmooth and nonconvex cost function.
 The cost function is the sum of a smooth function and a composition of a difference-of-convex (DC) function with a smooth mapping.
 At each step of our algorithm, we generate a smooth surrogate function by using the Moreau envelope of each weakly convex function in the DC function, and then perform the gradient descent update of the surrogate function.
-The proposed algorithm does not require any inner loop unlike many existing algorithms for DC problems.
+Unlike many existing algorithms for DC problems, the proposed algorithm does not require any inner loop.
 We also present a convergence analysis in terms of a DC critical point for the proposed algorithm as well as its application to robust phase retrieval.